 Our reasoning about bisimulation in applied pi is rather informal.
 In the future, we hope to develop better techniques for formalising and automating this reasoning.
-The ProVerif tool goes some way in this direction, but the technique it uses is focused on process which have the same structure and differ only in the choice of terms [10].
+The ProVerif tool goes some way in this direction, but the technique it uses is focused on process which have the same structure and differ only in the choice of terms [9].
 The sort of reasoning we need in this paper often involves a bisimulation relation which does not follow the structure of the processes.
 For example, in proving vote-privacy for Fujioka et al., early on we match $V_A\{^a/v\}$ on the left-hand side with $V_A\{^b/v\}$ on the right-hand side, while later we match $V_A\{^a/v\}$ on the left with $V_B\{^a/v\}$ on the right.
 It would be useful to automate this kind of reasoning, or to investigate more general and more powerful methods for establishing bisimulation.
-Symbolic reasoning has proved successful for reachability properties [38,6], in which terms input from the environment are represented as symbolic variables, together with some constraints.
+Symbolic reasoning has proved successful for reachability properties [37,5], in which terms input from the environment are represented as symbolic variables, together with some constraints.
 One direction we are investigating is the development of symbolic bisimulation and corresponding decision procedures for the finite applied pi calculus.
-This work has been initiated in [20].
+This work has been initiated in [19].

 Our definition of coercion-resistance involves quantification over all possible contexts which satisfy a certain condition, and this makes it hard to work with in practice.
 Coercion-resistance may thus be seen as a kind of observational equivalence but with a restriction on the powers of the observer.
-Our earlier paper [19] included a notion which we called adaptive simulation, a variant of bisimulation which attempts to model the coerced voter's ability to adapt her vote according to the instructions of the coercer.
+Our earlier paper [18] included a notion which we called adaptive simulation, a variant of bisimulation which attempts to model the coerced voter's ability to adapt her vote according to the instructions of the coercer.
 Unfortunately, we have found this notion to have some undesirable properties, and we have not used it in this paper.
 In the future, we hope to find a corresponding restriction of labelled bisimilarity, which will help us to reason with coercion-resistance more effectively.
-In this vein, some new work has appeared [4] that builds on our definitions and avoids the universal quantification over contexts.

-Acknowledgments Michael Clarkson read our CSFW paper [19] and asked us several challenging questions, which were instrumental in helping us prepare this paper.
+Acknowledgments Michael Clarkson read our CSFW paper [18] and asked us several challenging questions, which were instrumental in helping us prepare this paper.
 Anonymous reviewers of this journal article provided many detailed comments which were very useful in helping us to improve its quality.